-#15 Self-healing craft cutting mats provide a flat cutting while protecting the sharpness of a the cutter.
+#15 Self-healing craft or rotary cutting mats provide a flat cutting while protecting the sharpness of a the cutter.
+The Fiskars brand comes in several sizes and they are usually available in craft, quilt or sewing stores.
 I have a large 18" X 24" one that is on the center of my work table.
 I also use two smaller 9"X 6" ones that I use I use when I cut out clay pieces or use Kemper cutters.
 I wrap in a sheet of deli wrap around the small mat and anchor it with drafting tape.

 |Ceramic or terracotta tiles on curing tray covered with plain paper for curing|

 EDITED:After I published this blog post I read a clever blog post about using a coffee stirrer (shaped much like a cocktail straw) to punch out the holes and a skewer to push out the extra clay pieces by BJ of Knightwork Studio.
 So, now I'm using a very thin knitting needle to push out the pieces of clay from the cocktail straw.
 Thanks BJ!